Testing is essential in any software project. To be successful, however, you need talented software testers.

 - GUI automators.
 Selenium WebDriver and similar tools drive the browser, either for check automation or to get to an interesting place to stop and test.

 6. Apply basic and fundamental knowledge

-Knowledge in the context of testing can be attributed to the fluid mix of experience, values, contextual information and expert insight.
+Knowledge in the context of testing can be attributed to the fluid mix of hands-on experience, values, contextual information and expert insight.
 Those elements provide a framework for evaluating the system under test.

 One can attain knowledge by many means, but that knowledge is worthwhile only when it adds value to situations encountered.
 A smart tester should be able to apply the knowledge attained over years of experience with the domain, process, product, customers, mistakes and successes in his or her testing.
 The tester should be able to make use of fundamental communication, as well as mathematical and software application skills, and effectively apply those skills to practical situations.

-7. Continue to learn
+7. Continue to learn, adapt to dev trends

 8. Respect truth and intellectual integrity

-9. Plan and manage time wisely
+9. and manage time wisely

-10. Communicate effectively
+10. Communicate, collaborate effectively

 In the case of oral presentations, the voice, body language and appearance of the presenter are as important as the content and visual aids.
 Testers should develop conversational skills to overcome shyness and fear of speaking, as well as good listening skills.